Shahrazad Ali: Guest commentator

 In August 2013, Ali re-emerged in the media as a guest commentator on the HLN program Dr. Drew on Call.
 She was also interviewed on The Trisha Goddard Show along with white supremacist Craig Cobb, agreeing with Cobb that the black and white races should be separated.

 Personal life

-Ali is the mother of 12 children, nine of them adopted.
+Ali was married to Solomon Ali from 1965 until his death in 1985, and then to another man named Yahya until his death in 2013.
+She is the mother of 12 children, nine of them adopted.